duthied/Free-Friendika/doc/Migrate.md

 ### New server
 Set up your new server as described [here](Install); follow the installation procedure until you have created a database.

-### Head up to users
+### Heads up to users
 Inform your users of an upcoming interruption to your service.
-To ensure no loss of data, your server needs to be offline during some part of the migration processes.
+To ensure data consistency, your server needs to be offline during some steps of the migration processes.

-You may find these addons useful for in communicating with your users prior to the migration process:
+You may also find these addons useful for communicating with your users prior to the migration process:

 * blackout
 * notifyall

 ### Storage
 Check your storage backend with ``bin/console storage list`` in the root folder.
-The output should be like this:
+The output should look like this:
 ````
 Sel | Name
 -----------------------